rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 there for users who want the performance benefits of the SIMD implementation.

 The motivation for this change was that it is potentially surprising and confusing for new users that the `Vec3` type was not 12 bytes.
-Also it's common that users needed a `Vec3` that was just 12 bytes.
+Also, it's common that users needed a `Vec3` that was just 12 bytes.

 While glam is reasonably stable it has not yet reached a 1.0 release so it